-- 1. Closure.
+1. Closure.
 Except as otherwise specified in Subsection 53 of 19.15.2 NMAC, a pit or below-grade tank shall be properly closed within six months after cessation of use.
-In appropriate cases, the division may require the operator to file a detailed closure plan before closure may commence.
+In appropriate cases As a condition of a permit, the division may require the operator to file a detailed closure plan before closure may commence.
 The division for good cause shown may grant a six-month extension of time to accomplish closure.
-Upon completion of closure a Closure Report, Form C- 144, or Sundry Notice shall be submitted to the division.
-Where the pit's contents will likely migrate and cause ground water or surface water to exceed Water Quality Control Commission standards, the pit's contents and the liner shall be removed and disposed of in a manner approved by the division. - 2.
-Surface Restoration.
-Within one year of the completion of closure of a pit, the operator shall contour the surface where the pit was located to prevent erosion and ponding of rainwater. - G. Exemptions; Additional Conditions. - 1.
-The division may attach additional conditions to any permit upon a finding that such conditions are necessary to protect fresh waters, public health, or the environment. - 2.
-The division may grant exemptions from any requirement upon a finding that the granting of such exemption will not endanger fresh waters, public health, or the environment.
-The division may revoke any such exemption after notice to the owner or operator of the pit and opportunity for a hearing. - 3.
-Exemptions may be granted administratively without hearing provided that the operator gives notice to the surface owner of record where the pit is to be located and to such other persons as the division may direct and (a) written waivers are obtained from all persons to whom notice is required, or (b) no objection is received by the division within 30 days of the time notice is given.
-If any objection is received and the director determines the objection has technical merit or that there is significant public interest the director shall set the application for hearing.
+Upon completion of closure a Closure Report, (Fform C- 144), or Sundry Notices and Reports on Wells (form C-103) shall be submitted to the division.
+Where the pit's contents will likely migrate and cause ground water or surface water to exceed Water Quality Control Commission standards, the pit's contents and the liner shall be removed and disposed of in a manner approved by the division.

+2. Surface Restoration.
+Within one year of the completion of closure of a pit, the operator shall contour the surface where the pit was located -to prevent erosion and ponding of rainwater.

+G. Exemptions; Additional Conditions.

+1. The division may attach additional conditions to any permit upon a finding that such conditions are necessary to prevent the contamination of protect fresh waters, or to protect public health, or the environment.

+2. The division may grant an exemptions from any requirement upon a finding if the operator demonstrates that the granting of such exemption will not endanger fresh waters, public health, or the environment.
+The division may revoke any such exemption after notice to the owner or operator of the pit and opportunity for a hearing if the Division determines that such action is necessary to prevent the contamination of fresh water, or to protect public health or the environment.

+3. Exemptions may be granted administratively without hearing provided that the operator gives notice to the surface owner of record where the pit is to be located and to such other persons as the division may direct and (a) written waivers are obtained from all persons to whom notice is required, or (b) no objection is received by the division within 30 days of the time notice is given.
+If any objection is received and the director determines that the objection has technical merit or that there is significant public interest the director shall set the application for hearing.
 The director, however, may set any application for hearing.